EqualExperts/data-engineering-exercise-python/README.md

 This repo contains a bootstrap project to create the data ingestion.
 You are free to import another libs into the Pipfile, create/delete src files, for example), so long as it can still be executed by the Makefile

-[Makefile](Makefile) is provided with the following targets:
+[Makefile](Makefile) is provided with the following targets: create-docker-image, fetch-data, install-dependencies, lint, run-query, run, test, tidy and help.

-create-docker-image            Create Docker Image to run the challenge fetch-data                     Fetch dataset install-dependencies           Install challenge dependencies from Pipfile lint                           Lint code run-query                      Run query (make query="select * from posts" run-query) run                            Run challenge test                           Run tests tidy                           Tidy code

 [src/main.py](src/main.py) is provided as an entry point.